what is breast reduction surgery?

 Large and heavy breasts can sometimes create a significant burden for many women.
 Because of shoulder or back pain, breathing difficulties, skin irritations, and other medical complications, many women will decide to have breast reduction surgery.
-Dr. Connors is an experienced breast reduction surgeon, offering various options in regards to incision placement and technique.
+Dr. Connors and Dr. Hart are both experienced breast reduction surgeons in Atlanta, GA, offering various options in regards to incision placement and technique.
 During this surgery, excess fat, tissue, and skin are removed from the breasts, which are then reshaped to a more desirable and proportionate size.
-Dr. Connors will assess the breasts and recommend a surgical approach to meet the patient’s aesthetic goals.
+Our surgeons will assess the breasts and recommend a surgical approach to meet the patient’s aesthetic goals.

 Breast Reduction Reviews

 "I had a mommy make-over including a tummy tuck, breast reduction, and liposuction.
 I look like a brand new person.
 I don’t think I realized how much damage was done to my body from 3 C-sections until the repair was done.
 Dr. Connors is amazingly skilled, kind, caring, and his entire staff follows his example.
 The nurses and desk staff are lovely and have been so helpful and responsive to me.
 I would recommend this practice highly!"- H.M. / Google / Oct 09, 2019